teinhonglo/modelz-mdd/README.md

-# WhisperX serving on Mosec
+# A E2E-MDD service on Mosec

 WhisperX splits single audio input into segments to parallel inference, but this project ONLY focus on using the batch-infernecing enabled **faster-whisper** to serve multiple request.